quicknir/reveal_optimizer/example.md

  - But: spent many hours writing code, looking at assembly on Godbolt
  - Mental model for when something will be optimized seems not-entirely-defective

+Note:
+ - I've told you talk isn't exciting, I'm not qualified
+ - Secret to good talk, same as secret to good marriage, as I tell my wife: lower expectations